-Our immigration lawyers in the US can provide all the legal support needed in order to obtain the Green Card in USA.
-This is also known as the residence permit in USA.
+Our immigration lawyers in the US can provide all the legal support needed in order to obtain the Green Card in the USA.
+This is also known as the residence permit in the USA.
 If you are interested in obtaining a residence permit in a different country, for example in Spain, don’t hesitate to get in touch with our partners who are experts in immigration matters in Spain – Immigrate-Spain.com.

 |U.S. visas are divided into non-immigrant and immigrant visas.
 The second type allows for peramanent immigration to USA